 The inaugural Khinduka Fellowship was awarded in 2016 to Associate Professor David Patterson Silver Wolf for his experiment testing whether a brief video intervention increased student retention at Forest Park Community College.
 This experiment built upon Patterson’s previous research showing increased retention and grade point averages.
 View results and related research publications.

 The current Khinduka Fellow is Geoff K. Ward, Professor of African and African-American Studies, and affiliate in Sociology and American Culture Studies.

-Ward’s work examines efforts in ten Missouri communities to acknowledge histories of racial violence, and by doing so, lessen observed legacies of these histories in contemporary violence, conflict and inequality.
-Working with local and state-wide teams of stakeholders, the project will involve collaboration in planning, execution, and documentation of these commemorative interventions, many of which are aligned with the national lynching memorial project of the Equal Justice Initiative, and evaluation of their social impacts.
+Ward’s work examines efforts in ten Missouri communities to acknowledge histories of racial violence, and by doing so, to lessen observed legacies of these histories in contemporary violence, conflict and inequality.
+Working with local and statewide teams of stakeholders, the project will involve collaboration in planning, execution, and documentation of these commemorative interventions, many of which are aligned with the national lynching memorial project of the Equal Justice Initiative, and evaluation of their social impacts.
 The mixed-methods project will combine archival research, content analysis, and participant observation to generate comparative county data on project development and implementation, enabling initial theoretical and descriptive surveys of Monumental Anti-Racism in Missouri, and longer-term evaluation of contributions and limitations of these commemorative interventions in advancing equal opportunity and justice.